Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     from: ContinuousDtmfRecognitionRequest
     to: ContinuousDtmfRecognitionRequestInternal
 - rename-model:
-    from: SendDtmfRequest
+    from: SendDtmfTonesResult
-    to: SendDtmfRequestInternal
+    to: SendDtmfTonesResultInternal
 - rename-model:
-    from: StartDialogRequest
+    from: SendDtmfTonesRequest
-    to: StartDialogRequestInternal
+    to: SendDtmfTonesRequestInternal

 # Remove models
 - remove-model: AddParticipantFailed